ata6502/DemoApps/README.md

 ## Hello World

-A cube rotating along its axes is a canonical example of 3D animation.
-As simple as it is, the application requires a little bit of setup to work properly with XAML and Direct3D:
+A rotating cube is a canonical example of 3D animation.
+As simple as it is, the application requires quite a bit of setup to work properly with XAML and Direct3D:

 * The `DeviceResources` class creates both the Direct3D device and the device context as well as the swap chain.
 It also manages the device lost event.